-- (b) Upon execution of the contract, and prior to beginning any work under the contract, the contractor shall record in the public records of the county where the improvement is located the payment and performance bond required under this section.
-A claimant shall have a right of action against the contractor and surety for the amount due him or her, including unpaid finance charges due under the claimant's contract.
-Such action shall not involve the department in any expense. - (c) A claimant, except a laborer, who is not in privity with the contractor shall, before commencing or not later than 90 days after commencing to furnish labor, materials, or supplies for the prosecution of the work, furnish the contractor with a notice that he or she intends to look to the bond for protection.
-A claimant who is not in privity with the contractor and who has not received payment for his or her labor, materials, or supplies shall deliver to the contractor and to the surety written notice of the performance of the labor or delivery of the materials or supplies and of the nonpayment.
-The notice of nonpayment may be served at any time during the progress of the work or thereafter but not before 45 days after the first furnishing of labor, services, or materials, and not later than 90 days after the final furnishing of the labor, services, or materials by the claimant or, with respect to rental equipment, not later than 90 days after the date that the rental equipment was last on the job site available for use.
-An action by a claimant, except a laborer, who is not in privity with the contractor for the labor, materials, or supplies may not be instituted against the contractor or the surety unless both notices have been given.
-Notices required or permitted under this section may be served in any manner provided in s.
+(1)(a) A surety bond shall be required of the successful bidder in an amount equal to the awarded contract 31 price.
+For a project for which the contract price is \$150,000 claimant's contract.
+Such action shall not involve the department in any expense.
+2 3 (c) A claimant, except a laborer, who is not in privity with the contractor shall, before commencing or not 4 5 later than 90 days after commencing to furnish labor, 6 materials, or supplies for the prosecution of the work, 7 furnish the contractor with a notice that he or she intends to 8 look to the bond for protection.
+A claimant who is not in privity with the contractor and who has not received payment 9 for his or her labor, materials, or supplies shall deliver to 10 11 the contractor and to the surety written notice of the performance of the labor or delivery of the materials or 12 supplies and of the nonpayment.
+The notice of nonpayment may 13 be served at any time during the progress of the work or 14 thereafter but not before 45 days after the first furnishing 15 of labor, services, or materials, and not later than 90 days 16 17 after the final furnishing of the labor, services, or materials by the claimant or, with respect to rental 18 19 equipment, not later than 90 days after the date that the rental equipment was last on the job site available for use.
+20 21 An action by a claimant, except a laborer, who is not in privity with the contractor for the labor, materials, or 22 supplies may not be instituted against the contractor or the 23 surety unless both notices have been given.
+Notices required 24 25 or permitted under this section may be served in any manner provided in s.
 713.18.

-(d) An action must be instituted by a claimant, whether in privity with the contractor or not, against the contractor or the surety on the payment bond or the payment provisions of a combined payment and performance bond within 365 days after the final acceptance of the contract work by the department.
+26 27 (d) An action must be instituted by a claimant, 28 whether in privity with the contractor or not, against the 29 contractor or the surety on the payment bond or the payment 30 provisions of a combined payment and performance bond within 31 365 days after the final acceptance of the contract work by the department.
 A claimant may not waive in advance his or her right to bring an action under the bond against the surety.
 In any action brought to enforce a claim against a payment bond under this section, the prevailing party is entitled to recover a reasonable fee for the services of his or her attorney for trial and appeal or for arbitration, in an amount to be determined by the court, which fee must be taxed as part of the prevailing party's costs, as allowed in equitable actions.